Ibtisam21/Project_Snowman/README.md

 4. Letters Already Guessed: (Letters the user has guessed will be Fade out).
 5. After the user wins or lost a modal Pop-ups to show either you won or lost.

+# Languages used
+  - Dom Manipulation
+  - Javascript
+  -
 # Live Site

 # Author